wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 <tbody>
 <tr class="odd">
 <td>forceAuth</td>
-<td>force a particular authentication step from adaptive authentication script.<br />
+<td>Force the authenticators in the steps to prompt again even if it's already authenticated<br />
 **note: <b>onSuccess</b> callback should be provided for this to work.</td>
 </tr>
 <tr class="even">
 <td>subjectIdentifier</td>
-<td>Set the current authentication step as the subject identifier step.</td>
+<td>Set the current authentication step as the subject identifier step.
+This will override the already configured subject identifier step.</td>
 </tr>
 <tr class="odd">
 <td>subjectAttributeStep</td>
-<td>Set the current authentication step as the subject attribute step.</td>
+<td>Set the current authentication step as the subject attribute step.
+This will override the already configured subject attribute step.</td>
 </tr>
 </tbody>
 </table>